Chano Arreguin, PhD

 About Me

 Hello!
-My name is Chano Arreguin, the proud son of Mexican immigrants born and raised in California's Central Valley.
-PhD in Political Science, Rice University (Dissertation defended, degree expected May, 2025).
-I completed a BA in Political Science at the University of California, Los Angeles.
+My name is Chano Arreguin.
+I am the proud son of Mexican immigrants, born and raised in California’s Central Valley.
+I am a Visiting Assistant Professor in the Government Department at Wesleyan University.
+I hold a Ph.D. in Political Science from Rice University and a B.A. in Political Science from the University of California, Los Angeles.

 Research